Vyral/anne-stewart-blog/_posts/2020-10-21-q-who-should-not-buy-or-sell-in-this-market.md

   - Real Estate
   - Buyer Tips
   - Home Seller Tips
-excerpt: The people who shouldn’t be buying or selling in our current market
+excerpt: These are the people who shouldn't be buying or selling in our current market.
 enclosure:
 pullquote: 'Andross, the Final Boss'
 enclosure_type: video/mp4